devanshudev7/Autonomous-Grass-Cutting-Rover/README.md

 It uses ultrasonic distance sensing to avoid hazards, a relay-switched high-speed cutting motor that includes a forward-motion safety lock, and an independent 12V fluid pump for chemical distribution.

 This project showcases practical applications of embedded systems design, sensor fusion, motor control logic, and power rail management.

+For a deep dive into the system architecture, power rail management, and mechanical considerations, please see the attached Technical Report (PDF) included in this repository.